 We are progressing with the strategy to consolidate our provision on fewer campuses through the development of a centre of excellence model.
 This approach will deliver better learning and facilities for our students at a more economic cost for our stakeholders.
 The rationalisation of the Estate will improve the overall condition of the Estate and reduce property running costs in the coming years.
-Progress includes submission of Skills Capital Grant application to GMCA in August 2018 and site selection and purchase negotiations.
+Progress includes submission of Skills Capital Grant application to GMCA in August 2018 and City Centre site purchase.